savaslabs/sumac/README.md

 How does it work?
 Log a time entry in Harvest and say "Worked on issue #123".
 Run `php sumac.php sync 20151202` and the app will pull your time entry from Harvest and create a new time entry in Redmine.

+## Running with Docker

+Within the `sumac` directory, run `docker run --net redmine_default -it --rm --name sumac -v "$PWD":/usr/src/sumac -w /usr/src/sumac php:5.6-cli php sumac.php sync -u 20160915:20160915`.
+Adjust the `--net redmine_default` parameter to match the network your Redmine instance is running on  (use `docker network ls` to find the correct value).

 ## Requirements

 - Redmine 3